Strength & Power

 You probably still care deeply about improving as a climber – but no longer want your life organised entirely around training and being indoors at the climbing wall or gym.

-But a small, anxious voice in the back of your head is whispering: “If you skip your training, you’re going to lose all your gains.”
+But a teeny tiny nervous voice in the back of your head is whispering: “If you skip your training, you’re going to lose all your gains.”

 It feels like your options are limited: